-Eligibility and Terms of Support: Pilot Research grant applications will be accepted from clinicians, therapists, educators, and scientists who have a terminal professional degree in their field and, in the case of research involving human subjects, have access to an Institutional Review Board.
+Eligibility and Terms of Support: Investigator Initiated Research grant applications will be accepted from clinicians, therapists, educators, and scientists in South Carolina who have a terminal professional degree in their field and, in the case of research involving human subjects, have access to an Institutional Review Board.
+Note that IRB approval is required for all human subject research before any human subject activities are initiated.
 Investigators must be located at a non-profit facility that is currently supported by state or federal funding in South Carolina.
 This includes, but is not limited to, faculty members of research and educational institutions throughout the state.
+Continued funding for the second year of the grant is contingent upon successful completion of the first-year activities as reported in the 10-month Technical Progress Report.

-Reporting/Presentations: A 6-month Technical Progress Report is required.
+Reporting/Presentations: A Technical Progress Reports is due at 10 months.
 A Final Report is due within 60 days after termination of the grant.
 All reports should be submitted to the Executive Director.
 Progress will be evaluated by the Scientific Directors.
-In addition, all applicants will be required to present their research/findings at a SCIRF meeting and/or Scientific Conference.
+In addition, all applicants will be required to present their research/findings at a SCIRF meeting and/or Scientific Conference once per grant year.

-Funding: Pilot Research grant funding will not exceed \$30,000 over a 12-month period.
-Grant funds may not be used for equipment, tuition or student fees.
-Requests for travel should be focused on development of networking necessary to the conduct of research.
+Funding: Investigator Initiated Research grants will not exceed \$150,000 over a 24-month period (\$75,000 max/per year).
+The period of funding will be a maximum of 24 months.
+Continued funding for Year 2 is contingent upon progress indicated in the Technical Progress Report, with no guarantee of renewal.
+Grant fund uses for equipment require approval prior to application submission and must be clearly justified as essential to successfully conduct the proposed research.
 The SCIRF does not provide support for indirect costs, and any such related costs essential to the proposed research should be included in the direct cost budget request.

-Timeframes: The review of all Pilot Research grant proposals will be completed within 120 days following the receipt of the proposal.
-The SCIRF will make money available within 30 days following approval from the Board of Directors and receipt of signed acceptance forms from successful applicants.
+Timeframes: The review of all Investigator Initiated Research grant proposals will be completed within 120 days following the grant submission deadline.
+The deadline for applications in response to this RFP recurs each January 15th and August 15th or the next business day if the deadline falls on a weekend or official state holiday.
+The SCIRF will make money available within 30 days following approval from the Board of Directors, and receipt of signed acceptance forms from successful applicants.

-Review Process: Pilot Research grant proposals will be reviewed by the SCIRF Scientific Directors.
-Investigators are encouraged to submit the names of two (2) reviewers qualified to review their proposals, should an external review be requested by the Board of Directors.
+Review Process: Investigator Initiated Research grant proposals will be reviewed by at least one external reviewer and by the SCIRF Scientific Directors.
+Investigators are encouraged to submit the names of two (2) reviewers qualified to review their proposals.
 These individuals may be selected as ad hoc reviewers.
 The SCIRF Board of Directors will consider reviews in making final award decisions.

-Submission Address: Submit proposals in PDF format via e-mail to the SCIRF Executive Director.
+Submission Address: Grant applications should be submitted in PDF form by e-mail to the SCIRF Executive Director.

-Application Format: The proposal must not exceed 5 pages, not including the Face Page, Abstract or any vita/biosketch.
+Application Format: The proposal (Sections III and IV) must not exceed 8 pages.
 The application format is as follows:

 - I. Face page

 - II.
-Project Summary/Abstract
+Abstract

 - III.
-Proposal
+Project Proposal according to current NIH format which includes:

-- a.
-Specific Aims and Hypotheses
+- A. Specific Aims and Hypothesis

-- b.
-Significance

-- c.
-Innovation

-- d.
-Approach

-- e.
-Background/Preliminary Data (if any)

-- f.
-Experimental Design/Research Strategy

-- g.
-Facilities/Equipment/Resources

-- h.
-Expected Results/Pitfalls/Future Direction

-- IV.
-Value to the state of South Carolina

-- V. References

-- VI.
-Detailed Budget (NIH form PHS398 preferred) with narrative justification - VII.
-Biosketch(s) abridged NIH format
+- B. Background and Approach - C. Innovation - D. Preliminary data (if any) - E. Experimental design and expected results of outcome - IV.
+Value to the State of South Carolina (benefit to the people of the State and specific plans for obtaining extramural funding) - V. References - VI.
+Detailed Budget (with narrative justification) Form PHS398 preferred - VII.
+Biosketch (of all critical participants) abridged NIH format

-Review Criteria: Pilot Research applications will be reviewed according to the following criteria:
+Review Criteria: Investigator Initiated Research grant proposals will be reviewed according to the following criteria: